tailcallhq/tailcallhq.github.io/docs/context.md

 ---
-title: Context Overview
+title: "Tailcall Context: Dynamic GraphQL Field Resolution"
-description: "Explore Tailcall's dynamic Context mechanism for schema field resolution, enabling access to arguments, values, and environment variables for efficient GraphQL queries.
-Tailcall, GraphQL, Context, dynamic resolution, schema fields, environment variables, query arguments."
+description: "Harness the power of Tailcall's dynamic Context for efficient GraphQL field resolution.
+Access arguments, values, and environment variables to build flexible and performant queries.
+Streamline your GraphQL development with Tailcall's Context mechanism."
+slug: /tailcall-context-dynamic-graphql-field-resolution
 ---

 Within Tailcall, `Context` is a pivotal component that allows for dynamic retrieval of values during the resolution of fields for a given type within the schema.